 It is the perfect time to kayak around the lake of the still waters amongst a tranquil and scenic landscape, which includes an amazing view of the historic Ringgenberg Castle.

-Prior to the kayak tour, become informed of how the kayak works, moves, and how to paddle, with a brief introduction by the tour guide.
+Prior to this Interlaken kayaking tour, you will become informed of how the kayak works, moves, and how to paddle, with a brief introduction by the tour guide.

 The tour itself will provide you with a top-of-the-line dry suit to wear on top of your winter clothes, along with dry boots to wear to keep you extra toasty on the water.

 After you are briefed on safety, paddling, and tucked into your warm clothes, the two hours paddling expedition through the enchanting Lake Brienz begins.